Use this glossary to get familiar with terms often used in coverage of the novel coronavirus, which causes COVID-19.

 Cluster: A grouping of disease cases in a geographic area during a set time period.

 Contact tracing: A disease control measure.
 Public health workers known as contact tracers work with infected people to identify anyone they had close contact with while they were contagious.
-The exposed contacts are then informed that they might be carrying the coronavirus and advised to stay home for 14 days while monitoring themselves for symptoms.
+The exposed contacts are then informed that they might be carrying the coronavirus.
+Recommendations to quarantine, get tested, and wear well-fitting masks depend on their vaccination status and whether they’ve had a COVID-19 diagnosis within the past 90 days.

 Coronavirus: A type of virus that looks like a corona (crown) when viewed under a microscope.
 There are many different coronaviruses.
 Most cause mild respiratory infections like the common cold, but others can cause serious illness.
 The strain of coronavirus that is causing the COVID-19 pandemic is called SARS-CoV-2.